smurfix/asyncserf/docs/source/usage.rst

 queries (and requests all other events even if it doesn't do anythign with them), but it's immediately obvious what this code is doing.

-.. autofunction: aioserf.serf_client
+.. autofunction: trio_serf.serf_client

-.. autoclass: aioserf.AioSerf
+.. autoclass: trio_serf.Serf

 ---
 Multiple concurrent requests
 ---

 Async code as you know it heavily leans towards throwing requests over your interface's wall and then using callbacks to process any replies.
-AioSerf doesn't support that.
+Trio-Serf doesn't support that.
 Instead, you start a new task and do your work there.
-The `aioserf.AioSerf` class has a :meth:`AioSerf.spawn`
+The `trio_serf.Serf` class has a :meth:`Serf.spawn`
-helper method so that you can start your task within AioSerf's task group.
+helper method so that you can start your task within Trio-Serf's task group.

-.. automethod:: aioserf.AioSerf.spawn
+.. automethod:: trio_serf.Serf.spawn

 Thus, let's extend our example with a keepalive transmitter::